ttww/docker_metrics_exporter/README.md

 # docker_metrics_exporter

-A lightweight [Prometheus](https://prometheus.io/) exporter for live Docker container statistics.
+A lightweight [Prometheus](https://prometheus.io/) exporter for live Docker container statistics, with optional InfluxDB export.

-This Rust-based exporter continuously streams container resource metrics from `docker stats`, parses them, and serves them via a `/metrics` HTTP endpoint for Prometheus to scrape.
+This Rust-based exporter streams container resource metrics from `docker stats` and either serves them via a `/metrics` HTTP endpoint for Prometheus **or** writes them to InfluxDB, depending on the `--target` argument.
-Each container is labeled by its name.

 ---